cdisc-org/DataExchange-ODM-LinkML/docs/StudyParameter.md

 attributes:
   OID:
     name: OID
-    description: Unique identifier of the version within the XML document.
+    description: Unique identifier for StudyParameter.
+Note a StudyParameter can be referenced from other elements.
+    comments:
+    - 'Required

+      range:oid

+      Must be unique within the Protocol.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     identifier: true